Nebraska Department of Education

 70% of All Public Schools in Nebraska Rely on Soliant’s System for Special Education

 When the Nebraska Department of Education (NDE) received a state mandate to implement an identification and evaluation system for all resident children with disabilities, the volume of information and the number of disparate schools across the state created a daunting challenge.
-The department turned to Soliant Consulting for its talented and experienced developers.
+The department turned to Soliant Consulting to build a reliable and secure application.

-The mandate required over 95% of the public schools across Nebraska use the new system.
+The mandate required the majority of the public schools across Nebraska to use the new system.
 With such a broad user base and varied workflow processes, Soliant focused on defining the functional requirements and designing a system with rapid accessibility for all users.

-Over the years, NDE has turned to Soliant again and again to incorporate new districts and broaden the workflow process of the custom application.
+Over the years, NDE has turned to Soliant to incorporate new districts and broaden the workflow process of the custom application.
 Finding ways to support and enhance the system cost-effectively is a responsibility NDE has entrusted to Soliant as their long-term partner.

 About the Nebraska Department of Education